 Their challenge was issued to us in September, with the words, “We - the tall, beautiful and muscular turfers of Skåne - hereby challenge the squirrel turfers of Scotland to participate in a regional competition.
 We propose one of the rounds January to May 2021.
 We let you decide which round as you are being the challenged party.
 We would like your response latest by first of December 2020.”

-There was enthusiasm for accepting the challenge, and after some discussion, March was chosen, because it’s a 4 week round, there’s more daylight than January or February, and fewer distractions than May.
+There was enthusiasm for accepting the challenge, and after some discussion, March was chosen, because it’s a 4 week round, there’s more daylight than January or February, and fewer distractions than April or May.
 Accordingly we have accepted the challenge and now need to raise a team.

 Our zone-setter for Scotland, Kingslayer, responded: “So, you are up for your first regional competition!
 I can promise you an exciting and fun month, and regardless whether the team wins or loses, the participants traditionally always overachieve and normally land a number of new medals, personal bests and achievements they had no idea they were capable of before the competition.”